screwdriver-cd/guide/docs/user-guide/templates/pipeline-templates.md

 ### Using screwdriver-template-main npm package
 To remove your template, you can run the `pipeline-template-remove` script.
 You will need to provide the template namespace and name as an argument.

+### Using the UI
+Or, you can remove your template and all its associated tags and versions by clicking on the trash icon in the UI on the template page.

+_Note: Do not delete your template pipeline beforehand, because it is required to determine who has permission to delete the template._